rickyvetter/reductive/README.md

 Reductive, like [redux](https://github.com/reactjs/redux), is a predictable state container for [Reason](https://github.com/facebook/reason) applications.
 Its scope goes beyond that of managing state for a single component, and concerns the application as a whole.

-While reducer components are fine for managing short-lived state, the lifespan of reductive state is that of the entire application, making it suitable for high-level business logic.
+## Word of Caution

+**[You might not need this library](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)**, especially so in a language which provides good enough construction blocks out of the box. **ReasonReact [already comes with reducers](https://reasonml.github.io/reason-react/blog/2017/09/01/reducers.html)**!

+However, in the spirit of unifying the Reason community around an authoritative Redux implementation and to avoid churn, we'll polish Reductive to make it production-ready for those who do wish to use it anyway.

 ## Requirements